dawsonjanelle/Portfolio/Dragon/README.txt

 	  collect as much treasure as you can by picking up the treasure chests!

-	Note: There are some glitches in the game.
+	Note: There are some bugs in the game.
 If a dragon travels over the chest, the treasure will appear to have disappeared from its spot.
 It is still there, the image has just disappeared.
 	      If you move your character to a spot a dragon was previously standing at,